OSHA Form 300A Submission Guidelines for 2025 - Worksite Medical

 • Establishments with 100 or more employees in certain high-hazard industries must electronically submit information from their Form 300-Log of Work-Related Injuries and Illnesses, and Form 301-Injury and Illness Incident Report to OSHA once a year.
 These are in addition to submission of Form 300A-Summary of Work-Related Injuries and Illnesses.

-• Must now include their legal company name when making electronic submissions to OSHA from their injury and illness records.
+• Must now include your legal company name when making electronic submissions to OSHA from your injury and illness records.

 Key Takeaways

-As a parting note, remember to post your 300A Summary at your workplace between February 1 and April 30, 2024.
+As a parting note, remember to post your 300A Summary in a visible location at your workplace between February 1 and April 30, 2025.

 We recommend that you try to file your report sooner, rather than later.
 This will help to avoid any problems or issues that may pop up along the filing process, and give you plenty of time to correct any problems, if any arise.